ywwg/art-guidelines/temple_grant_application.md

 process of making it with the community!
 Bringing sketches, drawings, renderings, and prototypes is a welcome addition.

 #### What if I live in a different state?
-We'd love it if you made it to Open Studios (and will strongly encourage you to do so!), but we'll waive the requirement to attend.
+We'd love it if you could make it to Open Studios (and will strongly encourage you to do so!), but we'll waive the requirement to attend.

 #### What if I have my own studio for Open Studios?